-Skin Cancer & MOHS Surgery Reconstruction in Miami
+Skin Cancer & MOHS Surgery Reconstruction in Miami, Florida

-While MOHS excision is a highly successful and effective skin cancer treatment, it often leaves defects which can be quite extensive.
-When occurring on highly visible areas like the nose, lips, and eyelids, a plastic surgeon may perform MOHS reconstruction to reconstruct any resultant defects.
-It is important to note that experience is essential for a surgeon to make the proper design decisions and achieve the best possible results for closure of the defect and aesthetic concerns.
+While MOHS excisions are highly successful and effective as skin cancer treatments, they often leave defects that can be quite extensive.
+When occurring on highly visible areas like the nose, lips, and eyelids, a Miami plastic surgeon may perform a MOHS reconstruction to repair any resultant defects.
+An experienced plastic surgeon is essential for MOHS surgeries to make the proper design decisions and achieve the best possible results for closure of the defect and aesthetic concerns.

 Recovery after MOHS reconstruction takes approximately one week, though work can often be resumed after just two days.
 The stitches are removed after one week and at this time exercise and more strenuous activities can typically be removed.
 This is a safe procedure with minimal risk of complications.

 Dealing with skin cancer can be traumatic enough without having to face obvious defects and deformities of your face or other areas of your body.
 When you are looking for a surgeon near you to help repair the necessary damage done by a MOHS procedure you want one that you can trust.
 Dr. Galitz has been performing MOHS surgeries, as well as other plastic surgery procedures such as chin augmentation, lip enlargement, nose reconstructions, and more for over 30 years at the same Aventura Florida location just north of Miami.
 He is double board-certified, a Fellow of the American Academy of Facial Plastic and Reconstructive Surgery, American Academy of Otolaryngology-Head and Neck Surgery, and the prestigious American College of Surgeons.
 As well as an assistant professor at the University of Miami School of Medicine.